lemonpyhub/lemonpyhub.github.io/README.md

 - 📏 27.24 MB
 - 💻 Windows 7, 8.0, 8.1, 10 & 11
 - 📅 October 2025
 - Free Windows optimizer tool to boost performance, disable unnecessary features, manage settings, and ensure safety with backup/restore.
 GUI enhancements, automation, and modular optimization features.

+📦 **Dockers**
+- 🔖 Version 1.0.0
+- 📏 25.91 MB
+- 💻 Windows 10 & 11
+- 📅 October 2025
+- LemonPy Dockers is a sleek, auto-hiding dock that gives instant access to 7 customizable folder shortcuts.
+With custom icons, transparency, system tray integration, and quick toggle (Ctrl+Shift+L), it keeps your desktop clean, efficient, and clutter-free.
+Simply drag and drop—productivity made effortless.

 **Planned**
-- 💻 Dockers
+- 💻 I.D.E.A.S
-- Dockers A PyQt5-based animated dock application offering customizable folder shortcuts, transparency control, tray integration, backup settings, and persistent configuration with user-friendly settings dialog and smooth animations.
+- Not sure where to kick things off.
+I’m sitting on almost 30 coding ideas waiting to come alive.
+Give me some time to watch a movie first.
+Once the inspiration hits, my keyboard won’t stay quiet.
+Stay tuned!!